 Minimum audience size requirements

-Facebook requires advertisers to target a minimum audience size of 1,000 users in order for an ad campaign to run effectively.
-If your targeted audience is too small or close to this threshold, it’s possible that Facebook will automatically deny your ads from running.
+Facebook requires advertisers to target a minimum audience size of 1,000 users for an ad campaign to run effectively.
+If your targeted audience is too small or close to this threshold, Facebook may automatically deny your ads from running.

-To avoid this issue, consider broadening your targeting criteria so as to reach a larger number of potential customers.
+To avoid this issue, consider broadening your targeting criteria to reach a larger number of potential customers.

 Ad approval process and policy violations